How can I change my major to Behavioral Neuroscience?

 What is the difference between my Faculty Advisor and my Academic Advisor?

-- Your Faculty Advisor helps with curriculum questions regarding courses in your major as well as career advice, transfer petitions, and evaluation of progress in your major.
+- Your Faculty Advisor helps with curriculum questions regarding courses in your major as well as career advice, experiential learning opportunities including study abroad and research internships, transfer petitions, and evaluation of progress in your major.
 Faculty Advisors have drop-in office hours each week or you can set up an appointment via email.

 Can I graduate with Honors in Behavioral Neuroscience even if I’m not in the Honors College?